 6. You Have to Have More Than One Bearded Dragon

 Many people view reptiles as animals that only fare best with a group of other similar animals.
-That’s not the case with the Bearded Dragon.
+That’s not the case with the bearded dragon.
 They are solitary in the wild, which isn’t unusual for predators.
-Competition is a thing.

 7. You Must Keep Bearded Dragons in Small Tanks